 In my role as Careers and Employability Consultant, I liaised with academic departments to develop employability curriculum content — offering consultation, advice and also direct delivery to students.
-I also provided in-depth careers guidance appointments to students and graduates and managed a team of Employability Advisers in the College of Social Sciences and Arts.
+I also provided in-depth careers guidance appointments to students and graduates and managed a team of Employability Advisers.

-I am currently a Senior Employability Adviser for the Sheffield Business School at Sheffield Hallam University.
-I support students to plan their careers and develop their develop graduates attributes and transferable skills to prepare for the working world.
+I then became a Senior Employability Adviser for the Sheffield Business School where I supported students to plan their careers and develop their graduate attributes and transferable skills to prepare for the working world.

 I now work as a Placement Tutor with students out on placement from the Department of Computing.
 I assess progress, personal and professional development, and work with students to help them to use this experience to work towards achieving their full employment potential.